 The following are some common examples of Instagram APIs:

-Instagram API gives you simple access to the Instagram API.
+Instagram Basic Display API gives you simple access to the Instagram API.
 You can use it to pull basic Instagram user information and associated data (like comments, media, tags, and Stories).

 Instagram Analytics provides professional Instagram analytics.
 You can use it to output analytics data to various interfaces for convenient reporting.